Stormwater Management Manual

 Who is the manual for?

-The manual was developed for local government, industry, developers, State agencies, service providers and community groups.
-It provides policies and planning principles, as well as on-ground best practice advice.
+It provides principles, objectives and detailed design information.
 It supports and provides information to enable implementation of Western Australian Planning Commission planning policies and Environmental Protection Authority environmental policies.
 It also provides specific Western Australian guidance in keeping with the national guides:

-- Australian Rainfall and Runoff - a guide to flood estimation (2001);
+- Australian rainfall and runoff - a guide for flood estimated (1987)

-- Australian Runoff Quality - a guide to water sensitive urban design (2006); and
+- Australian runoff quality - a guide to water sensitive urban design (2006)

 Describes what stormwater is and outlines the purpose of the manual, the intended audience of the manual and how the manual can help.